 To prepare the pizza:

-I really liked the contrast from seafood to smoke to salt.
-You get a nice smoke from the cheese and prosciutto, salt from prosciutto, sweet from melon, and a nice garlic, almost herbaceous, from the lovely base.
-There are two things I’d do to make better.
+There are two things I’d do to make this even better.
 It was a great pizza don’t get me wrong!
 It came out perfect and everything worked well together, but if you want to take this to the next level and really make it a bomb pizza to impress your friends with, this is what I’d do: first, I’d add some romaine for texture and crunch (about 1 cup shredded).
 It would add a tiny bit of bitter, which would cut and freshen at the same time, and give you a bit of crunch with each bite.
 I’d also make a gastrique to drizzle on top:

 Aggressively simmer all ingredients until reduced by ½ to ¾.
 Strain.
 This mixture should thicken when cooled.
 Add gastrique and lettuce after baking pizza.